Freebirth

 Q: Is freebirth safe?

 A: Freebirth can be a safe option for some women, particularly those who have had previous positive birth experiences and are well-prepared.
 However, it’s important to understand the risks and be informed about what may happen during labor and delivery.
-My goal is to help you assess whether freebirth is the best choice for you, taking into account your health, the health of your baby, and any potential risks.
-I will work with you to help you plan for the unexpected, ensuring you are prepared for every possibility.
+My goal is not to help you assess whether freebirth is the best choice for you, but you should make this decision taking into account your health, the health of your baby, and any potential risks.
+I am not your provider in a freebirth scenario.
+But I am able to support you, educate you, and empower you in your decision process.

 Q: What do I need to prepare for a freebirth?